cyberofficial/Synthalingua/README.md

 | Intel Arc | Not Supported |
 | Intel HD | Not Supported |
 | Intel iGPU | Not Supported |

+### GUI Portable Version (not the CLI portable)
+* Minimum supported Windows Version is now Windows 10.0.17763
+  * Windows 7 is no longer supported due to the change of .NET builds.
+  * You may download the source code and change to Windows 7, but it's not suggested to keep using Windows 7.

 You can find full list of supported Nvida GPUs here:
 * [Official Nvidia List](https://developer.nvidia.com/cuda-gpus)